flipburns/spring-boot-api/README.md

 Code taken and adapted from https://spring.io/guides/gs/spring-boot/

-#prerequisites
+#Prerequisites

 - Java (1.8 preferred)
 - Gradle

 #Build and run

-navigate to root dir and run `gradle build` - this will generate the packaged jar file inside build/libs directory as 'spring-boot-0.jar'
+Navigate to root dir and run `gradle build` - this will generate the packaged jar file inside build/libs directory as 'spring-boot-0.jar'

-then run `java -jar spring-boot-0.jar` to start the application
+Then run `java -jar spring-boot-0.jar` to start the application

-navigate to `http://www.localhost:8080/api` to hit the example api endpoint, you should get a simple text response reading `api success`
+Navigate to `http://www.localhost:8080/api` to hit the example api endpoint, you should get a simple text response reading `api success`

-from here it's possible to begin developing apis as you would with spring MVC.
+From here it's possible to begin developing apis as you would with spring MVC.
+Start with the controller and build up from there.

-#Spring actuator
+#Spring Actuator

 The project includes spring boot actuator which provides some health check, metrics, and mapping endpoints under: